Bottling and Storing Wine

 How to make Wine part 4 – Bottling and Storing Wine video tutorial by PoorMansGourmetKitchen

-Black seedless Noir grapes, green grapes and Mandarin Oranges.
+Large bowl with Black seedless Noir grapes, green grapes and Mandarin Oranges for Homemade Wine.

 Homemade Wine

-I never thought I’d be making my own wine.
-Originally, I wasn’t interested until I started learning more about fermentation.
-Then one thing lead to another and, before I knew it, I was purchasing everything I needed to make my first batch.
+I never thought I’d be making my own wine but I started learning about fermentation.
+Then one thing lead to another.
+And, before I knew it, I was purchasing everything I needed to make my first batch.
 But, I didn’t just make one, I made two and they both turned out beautifully.
-Thanks to the information on the web, wine making websites, blogs other people uploading video tutorials, I felt confident enough to try.
-And, now, I’m teaching you.
+Thanks to the information on the web about Homemade Wine making, I felt confident enough to try.
+Now, I’m passing on what I’ve learned.

-The first 24 hours of making a wine Must in the Primary stage.
+The first 24 hours of making a wine “Must” in the Primary stage.
+Ingredients include grapes, grape juice, mandarin oranges, water, sugar and wine yeast.

-The wine Must is easy to make.
-Just determine how much wine you want to make, what kind of fruit you want to use, add 3 to 5 lbs of that fruit, per gallon, to a food grade bucket, add the proper amount of water, sugar, yeast, a few other ingredients to ensure a successful fermentation and you’ll be well on your way to making your first batch of homemade wine.
+The wine “Must” is easy to make.
+First determine how much wine you want to make.
+Decide what kind of fruit you want to use.
+Add 3 to 5 lbs of that fruit, per gallon(5 lbs for best results), to a food grade bucket.
+Then add the proper amount of water, sugar, yeast, a few other ingredients.
+This will guarantee a successful fermentation, putting you well on your way to creating your first batch of homemade wine.

-The wine Must after it’s full Primary Fermentation is Complete.
+The Homemade Wine “Must” after a week of it’s full Primary Fermentation is Complete.

 Wine in the Primary stage